vpagonis/Python-Codes/README.md

 # Luminescence Signal Analysis Using Python

-This repository contains some of the Python scripts which will be published in the book:
+This repository contains  the Python scripts in the book:

 **Luminescence Signal Analysis Using Python**